-Here we formally introduce the concept of transition regexes TR, define symbolic derivatives for $R \in ERE$ in terms TR, and prove their correctness in Theorem 4.3.
+Here we formally introduce the key concept of transition regexes TR, in which regexes are augmented with conditionals.
+We define symbolic derivatives for $R \in ERE$ in terms TR, and prove their correctness in Theorem 4.3.
 We also discuss some algebraic laws that hold in TR - used as simplification rules in dZ3 - as illustrated in Section 2.